cloudflare/cloudflare-docs/products/rules/src/content/bulk-redirects/how-it-works.md

 - **Preserve path suffix** <PropMeta>(default: true)</PropMeta>

-  - Defines if the final target URL will include the parts of the request path that did not match the redirect's source URL.
+  - Defines if the final target URL will include the parts of the request path that did not match the URL Redirect's source URL.

   - When **Subpath matching** is enabled, the path that was not matched is copied over to the final target URL.
 For example, consider the following source and target URLs of a URL Redirect: